TiBCLaG: Hybrid design approach for a trigger-induced bistable compliant laparoscopic grasper: Introduction

 Multifunctional mechanisms developed for laparoscopic graspers and finger-based graspers face the inherent issue of complex assemblies, thereby increasing both manufacturing costs due to the tight tolerances required and assembly costs.
 Moreover, to the best of the authors' knowledge, multifunctional mechanisms have yet to demonstrate greater effectiveness in performing their individual functions compared to a standard unifunctional grasper.
 Our work aims to eliminate the main costs involved in manufacturing and assembly by developing a monolithic, compliant laparoscopic grasper that can be easily fabricated via fused deposition modeling.
-Since the research focus in this area has primarily been on the gripper end-effector, we aim to develop a complete compliant mechanism for the grasper, integrating the end-effector with a trigger handle.
-We call it the trigger-induced bistable compliant laparoscopic grasper (TiBCLaG).
+Since the research focus in this area has primarily been on the gripper end-effector, we aim to develop a complete compliant mechanism for the grasper, integrating the end-effector with a bistable trigger handle.
+We call it the \textbf{t}rigger-\textbf{i}nduced monolithic \textbf{b}istable \textbf{c}ompliant \textbf{la}paroscopic \textbf{g}rasper (TiBCLaG).
+Here, the design methodology combines an analytical beam-constraint model~\cite{Liu2021ABC} with iterative physical prototyping and FEM analyses.
+This hybrid approach enables geometry estimation for the proposed I-beam system, while prototyping captures multi-beam interaction effects.
+The performance of the proposed TiBCLaG is experimentally and numerically verified.
+A direct experimental test with different weights is also performed to demonstrate the jaw-opening behavior of the proposed 3D-printed TiBCLaG.

 The remainder of the paper is organized as follows.
 Section \ref{sec:method} presents the methodology used for the development of the laparoscopic grasper mechanism.
 Section \ref{sec:results} presents the results obtained after the fabrication of the grasper, as well as its limitations and scope for future work.
 Lastly, Sec. \ref{sec:conclusion} presents the conclusion.